What is a research appointment, and do I need one?

 At least three days’ notice should be given for the librarian to prepare for the appointment.
 Impromptu research assistance might also be available without a written worksheet.

-- Cecily Tubbs: Health Sciences, History & Political Science, and Justice Studies
+- Cecily Tubbs: Biology, Cameron Elementary Education, Health Sciences, and History & Political Science

 We interviewed several RSU students about how the library resources benefited them the most during their Capstone research.
 Here’s what they had to say.